RalivTV/rdx_thief/README.md

 # rdx_thief

 # 1- Extract the file, put it in your resource folder.
-# 2- Put in your server.sfg ensure rdx_loja
+# 2- Put in your server.sfg ensure rdx_thief
 # Have fun
 # All credits are from the script creator